Glasper leads N.C. A&T against William & Mary - WTOP News

 Greensboro, North Carolina; Saturday, 2 p.m.
 EST

 BOTTOM LINE: N.C.
-A&T plays the William & Mary Tribe after Landon Glasper scored 35 points in N.C.
-A&T’s 72-65 win against the Northeastern Huskies.
+A&T takes on the William & Mary Tribe after Landon Glasper scored 35 points in N.C.
+A&T’s 72-65 victory against the Northeastern Huskies.

-The Tribe are 2-3 against CAA opponents.
-William & Mary ranks ninth in the CAA allowing 72.8 points while holding opponents to 44.5% shooting.
+The Tribe are 2-3 in CAA play.
+William & Mary is fourth in the CAA with 24.2 defensive rebounds per game led by Caleb Dorsey averaging 4.6.

-N.C.
-A&T’s average of 6.8 made 3-pointers per game this season is only 0.6 fewer made shots on average than the 7.4 per game William & Mary gives up.
-William & Mary averages 73.6 points per game, 7.5 fewer points than the 81.1 N.C.
-A&T allows to opponents.

-The Aggies and Tribe face off Saturday for the first time in CAA play this season.
+The Aggies and Tribe match up Saturday for the first time in CAA play this season.

-TOP PERFORMERS: Camian Shell is averaging 11.4 points and 4.7 assists for the Aggies.
-Glasper is averaging 20.9 points over the past 10 games for N.C.
+TOP PERFORMERS: Glasper is averaging 20.9 points for the Aggies.
+Camian Shell is averaging 13.2 points over the last 10 games for N.C.
 A&T.

-Trey Moss is averaging 13.3 points for the Tribe.
-Chase Lowe is averaging 12 points, 6.9 rebounds and 3.1 assists over the last 10 games for William & Mary.
+Dorsey is averaging 7.4 points and 6.4 rebounds for the Tribe.
+Trey Moss is averaging 12.9 points over the last 10 games for William & Mary.

 LAST 10 GAMES: Aggies: 5-5, averaging 71.2 points, 32.8 rebounds, 10.1 assists, 5.6 steals and 3.4 blocks per game while shooting 42.5% from the field.
 Their opponents have averaged 74.1 points per game.